Lakers Legend Kobe Bryant Reveals His No. 1 Advice To Jeanie Buss To Acquire LeBron James

 — TMZ (@TMZ) October 16, 2018

-So far, the Lakers are undeniably heading in the right direction.
+So far, the Lakers seem to be heading in the right direction.
 After acquiring LeBron James, Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka made it clear that they are not done yet in upgrading their roster.
 In the recent free agency, they purposely filled their roster with one-year contracts to maintain their salary cap flexibility for the summer of 2019.

 The 2019 free agency will be loaded with several NBA superstars like Kevin Durant, Jimmy Butler, Klay Thompson, Kawhi Leonard, Kemba Walker, DeAndre Jordan, Kyrie Irving, and DeMarcus Cousins.
 Aside from having the money to spend for a maximum free agent, the Lakers also have a plethora of trade assets to engage in a blockbuster trade.